glennhenry/cs-notes/docs/data-structures-and-algorithms/08-tree/tree.md

 ### B-Tree

-In a large dataset, storage, or disk-based storage, the data are typically stored in sorted order to allow for efficient searching.
-However, after inserting or deleting data, which may occurs frequently in the storage, we will need to modify the array to keep it sorted, which can be time-consuming for large storage.

-Previous self-balancing binary tree such as AVL trees and red-black trees can keep data in sorted order after insertion and deletion in efficient time.
-However, they have a limitation in terms of storage because they are binary trees, meaning they can only store data in the left and right child nodes.
-As data continues to be stored, the tree can grow larger and eventually become inefficient in terms of performance.

-**B-Tree** is another self-balancing tree, but it is not a binary tree, it is a normal tree that can have more than two child nodes per parent.
-It is designed to efficiently handle large datasets and disk-based storage.
+**B-Tree** is another self-balancing tree, similar to AVL and red-black trees, but it is not a binary tree.
+It is a normal tree that can have more than two child nodes per parent, designed to address the limitation of self-balancing binary tree which can only store data in the left and right child.

 In b-tree, often times we will hear the word **"key"**, the key is basically the actual value of a node.
 For example, in the image below, it is a b-tree where the root itself contains 2 value, which are 20 and 40.
 We can say that 20 and 40 are the key of the b-tree's root.

 ![B-tree](./b-tree.png)
 Source : https://www.programiz.com/dsa/b-tree

+#### Rules & Balancing

 B-tree maintains a sorted order of data from left to right, just like binary search tree.
-This property allows b-tree "binary searchable", traversing the tree, we can easily get a range of queries efficiently, as adjacent keys are likely to be located close together.

-#### B-tree Characteristics

-Some characteristics of a b-tree :

-- **Balanced Structure** : B-tree ensures that the height is balanced, all leaf nodes should be at the same level.

-- **Insertion & Deletion** : Inserting a new key involves finding the appropriate position in the tree to insert.
-Deleting a key from a B-tree involves finding the key and removing it.

-In b-tree, to maintain balance, each node will have some minimum and maximum keys.
-When the number of keys in a node exceed the minimum or maximum, this mean the tree is unbalanced.

-#### Rules & Balancing
+This property allows b-tree to be "binary searchable".
+To make an efficient search, the tree needs to be balanced, b-tree have some rules to maintain the sorted order.
+B-tree limits the number of node each node can have.

-**B-tree rules** : When we say a b-tree with order `m`, it means `m` is the maximum number of children a node can have, more specifically :
+When we say a b-tree with order `m`, it means `m` is the maximum number of children a node can have, more specifically :

 - Every node has at most `m` children.
 - Every internal node has at least ⌈`m/2`⌉ (ceil) children.